chrisgilmerproj/brewday/docs/source/glossary.rst

     Original Volume
     Start Volume
         The volume of the wort at the beginning of the process.

+    Real Extract
+        The real extract content of the finished beer.

     Specific Gravity
         The ratio of the density of the wort against the density of water.